kljensen/hello-world-http/README.md

 requests with a simple "Hello, World!"
 As of v0.5.0, the Docker container is just **23kB**.

+## Why?

+Sometimes I want to test my backend setup: a reverse proxy, some port forwarding, my docker-compose configuration, etc.
+In such cases, I want the most simple thing possible.
+This is it.

 ## Running with Docker

 To run this with Docker, do something like